top of page

 LASSA FEVER

 Lassa fever is a zoonotic, acute viral disease spread by the common African rat and endemic in parts of West Africa.
-We have developed a transmission model to investigate how vaccination could be used to avert infections, cases, hospitalisations and deaths (See preprint in press at Nature Medicine).
+We have developed a transmission model to investigate how vaccination could be used to avert infections, cases, hospitalisations and deaths (See publication)

 NIPAH VIRUS